jormy/jormy.github.io/README.md

-made by a self-taught master procrastinator maybe that's why it took 1 month to complete either that r just a skill issue
+made by a self-taught master procrastinator maybe that's why it took 1 month to complete either that or just a skill issue